HKU-BAL/Governome/README.md

 Noted that the the Phenotype comes from Hail, you can download it [here](http://www.bio8.cs.hku.hk/governome/Phenotype/).
 The default Phenotype is CaffeineConsumption.
 If you want to change it, you can modify the Phenotype file by yourself.
 Similarly, you can set `-Toy=false` to use secure parameters, and add `-ReadKey` and `-Verify` to read and verify the proofs from a file.

-### Search Person (individual-by-individual genotype analysis)
+### Forensics

-As a regulatory authority/law enforcement agency, you have encountered individuals with unidentified identities in your jurisdiction.
-To determine their identities, you can use Governome's functional batch to confirm their identities.
+As authority/law enforcement agency, you have encountered individuals with unidentified identities in your jurisdiction.
+To determine their identities, you can use the 13 Short Tandem Repeat (D3S1358, vWA, FGA, D8S1179, D21S11, D18S51, D5S818, D13S317, D16S539, THO1, TPOX, CSF1PO, D7S820) in Governome's auxiliary data block to confirm their identities.
 Here, the individual's identity is no longer represented by strings like `HG00096` but is standardized as integers from `0` to `2503`.
 You can run the following command:

 ```
 cd ../search_person/